 You are not alone.
-There are many other couples wondering if swinging can save their failing marriage.
+Many other couples are wondering if swinging can save their failing marriage.
 It makes sense that swinging might be a consideration especially if it feels like you have tried just about everything else.
 Swinging is a modern adaptation to historical constraints on matrimony.
 Entering the lifestyle is a decision to replace the old rigid rules dictated by mainstream society with flexible options mutually created by a couple for themselves.
-Swinging defies the traditional expectations that were forced upon you and opens the door to living on your own terms with the love of your life.
+Swinging defies the traditional expectations that were forced upon you.
+It opens the door to living on your own terms with the love of your life.

 We are going to help explain if swinging may or may not save your marriage.